thermogl/PullToRefreshTransform/README.markdown

 # About
-### Test project demonstrating how to do the pull to refresh transform seen in the Twittelator Neue.
+### Test project demonstrating how to do the pull to refresh transform seen in the Twittelator Neue app.

 ## Usage